qtoncoding/qtoncoding.github.io/_posts/2016-10-05-Move_Semantics.md

 Unfortunately, the student couldn't show much aside from some syntactic sugar that comes with C++11.
 And he was oblivious to "Move Semantic", the most important part of C++11.

 <h3>So, what is move semantic?</h3>
 To understand move semantic, there are a few concepts that need to be understood.
-Those are lvalue, rvalue and rvalue reference.
+Those are lvalue and rvalue.
 Let's start with ```lvalue```.
 Let's say we have this code: